Komal305/E-commerceFullStack/README.md

 # E-commerceFullStack
- This is a microservice project using springboot with java 17 version and fronted angular
+ This is a microservice project using springboot with java 17 version and for frontend used angular